 The Business Bio

-Laura Lollar, is Founder of Communicate Colorado, a veteran-owned communication consulting, facilitation and freelance writing business in Colorado Springs.
-She has supported clients throughout Colorado, the U.S., Canada, Germany and Great Britain and is focused on serving the outdoors industry.
-For over 25 years, Laura has worked with Fortune 50 firms, non-profits, the U.S. military, trusts, boards, independent businesses and trade associations.
-Laura has spoken on three continents for groups of 5-500 and was twice designated a Meeting Professionals International “Platinum Program Speaker” for her engaging and substantive style.
+Laura (Benjamin) Lollar, is the founder of Communicate Colorado, a veteran-owned consulting and facilitation business in Colorado Springs.
+Since 1997, Laura has worked with Fortune 100 firms, non-profits, the U.S. military, boards, trusts, trade associations and independent businesses throughout Colorado, the U.S., Canada, Germany and Great Britain.
+Laura has spoken on three continents for groups of 5-500 and was twice designated a Meeting Professionals International “Platinum Program Speaker”.
+She has facilitated leadership retreats, board meetings, team-building, staff development and partnering meetings.

-Earlier in her career, Laura was a Customer Service and Sales Team Manager who supervised an operations team of 100+ employees at Current Inc. She also led an upsell and cross-sell initiative at that 400-person call center which achieved almost $1M in added revenue.
+Earlier in her career, Laura served on the Communication Staff for the Mayor and City of Colorado Springs.
+At Current Inc., she was a Customer Service and Sales Team Manager who supervised an operations team of 100+ employees.
+She also led an upsell and cross-sell initiative at that 400-person call center which achieved almost $1M in added revenue.
 At the Rochester Institute of Technology and National Technical Institute for the Deaf (RIT/NTID), Laura was a Senior Human Resources and Employee Benefits Specialist who supported over 2500 faculty and staff, including the deaf and hearing-impaired.

-As a decorated Non-commissioned Officer in the United States Air Force, Laura served her country with seven years active duty as a Paralegal and Claims Manager.
-She was also a volunteer member of the Base Honor Guard Team, where she provided military honors for deceased service members in support of their families.
+Laura served her country as a decorated Non-commissioned Officer in the United States Air Force, with seven years active duty as a Paralegal.
+She was also a volunteer member of the Base Honor Guard Team, where she provided military honors in support of deceased service members and their grieving families.
 During her enlistment, she attended the Non-commissioned Officers Leadership School and earned a USAF Commendation Medal, Marksmanship Ribbon and an Honorable Discharge.

-Laura has volunteered for the Home Front Cares Welcome Home Heroes Program, Junior Achievement, Young Women of the West and Colorado State Parks and Wildlife.
-She also served on the boards of the National Speakers Association Colorado Chapter and is Past-president of the Colorado Springs Society for Human Resources Management.
-Laura served two three-year terms in a public-at-large role on the Bureau of Land Management’s (BLM) Resource Advisory Council (RAC) for the Colorado Frontrange.
-She also served on the board of the Black Forest, Colorado, Educational Opportunity Foundation (EOF), a scholarship program for high school seniors.
-Laura is a member of the Rocky Mountain Elk Foundation and the Colorado-Israel Chamber of Commerce.
+In a volunteer capacity, Laura was appointed by the Secretary of the Interior to serve two, three-year terms in a public-at-large role on the Bureau of Land Management’s Resource Advisory Council (RAC) for Colorado.
+She is Past-president of the Colorado Springs Society for Human Resources Management and volunteered for the Home Front Cares Welcome Home Heroes Program, Junior Achievement, Young Women of the West and Colorado State Parks and Wildlife.
+She also served on the boards of the National Speakers Association Colorado Chapter, Pikes Peak Partnership, Pikes Peak Council of the Boy Scouts of America and the Black Forest, Colorado, Educational Opportunity Foundation (EOF), a scholarship program for high school seniors.
+Laura is also a graduate of the Leadership Program of the Rockies and member of the Colorado-Israel Chamber of Commerce.

 THE PERSONAL STORY